 Eatonville - to see the text of the American Legion's eulogy please go

 A tribute to beekeeper Roy Park, "The

 Honey Man," was part of the ceremony.
 He was murdered, beaten

 recognition, throat slit and his body left on his property near Rapjohn Lake.
 The

 tragedy of Roy Park wasn't discovered until May 16 when an alert mail

 carrier noticed his mail had not been picked up for awhile.

 or three days earlier, or as some reports state, three to four days earlier.

 The Sunday before his body was discovered was Mother's Day.
-Park was a
+It was

 member of the local American Legion.
 Although Commander Johnson said